GreenSaladLeaf/Bike-Share/README.md

 - The **COALESCE()** function is used to populate missing station names and IDs with the corresponding latitude and longitude values.
 The **CONCAT()** function combine these latitude and longitude values into a string, indicating the approximate location of the trip's start or end point.

 #### Step 11: Checking for misspelling
-To ensure data consistency, the distinct values for the rideable_type and member_casual columns were checked for any misspellings.
+Consistency checks were performed on the rideable_type and member_casual columns to identify any misspellings in categorical values.

+##### 11.1.
+Query to Check rideable_type

 ```sql
 SELECT DISTINCT
   rideable_type